metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/07-gatekeeper.md

 ## Overview

 The **Gatekeeper** guard checks whether the minting wallet has a valid **Gateway Token** — also known as a **Civic Pass**.
-There are different types of Civic Pass you can use to guard your mint, ranging from completing a simple Captcha challenge, to a 3D video selfie that guarantees a "one NFT per human" mint.
+There are various types of Civic Pass you can use to guard your mint, ranging from completing a simple Captcha challenge, all the way to capturing a 3D video selfie that guarantees a "one NFT per human" mint.

-You choose a type of Civic Pass to protect your mint by setting the corresponding [**Gatekeeper Network**](https://docs.civic.com/civic-pass/overview/how-it-works#the-on-chain-gatekeeper-network) in the Gatekeeper guard.
-The table bellow lists the availablable
+ You select the type of Civic Pass to use by configuring the corresponding [**Gatekeeper Network**](https://docs.civic.com/civic-pass/overview/how-it-works#the-on-chain-gatekeeper-network) in the Gatekeeper guard.
-Networks.

 | **Civic Pass**                                                      	    | **Features**                                                                                                                                    	| **Gatekeeper Network**                                                       	|
 |---------------------------------------------------------------------	    |-------------------------------------------------------------------------------------------------------------------------------------------------	|------------------------------------------------------------------------------	|